Breaking the Cycle: Transformative Techniques To Eliminate Junk Food & Sugar From Your Diet

 The third type of trigger to identify and analyze when you are trying to trick yourself into eating less is the ‘timing’ trigger.

 • Change your routine so you are less likely to binge on cereal, eat a huge lunch, or consume candy at night.
-If you can’t skip the cereal or candy at night, at least try to eat healthy cereals or substitute the candy for something sugar-free.
+If you can’t resist having cereal or candy at night, consider opting for healthy cereals or replacing the candy with a sugar-free alternative.

 Mood Triggers